kubernetes/website/docs/concepts/workloads/controllers/daemonset.md

 create Pods on nodes which match that [node selector](/docs/concepts/configuration/assign-pod-node/).
 Likewise if you specify a `.spec.template.spec.affinity`, then DaemonSet controller will create Pods on nodes which match that [node affinity](/docs/concepts/configuration/assign-pod-node/).
-If you do not specify either, than the DaemonSet controller will create Pods on all nodes.
+If you do not specify either, then the DaemonSet controller will create Pods on all nodes.

 ## How Daemon Pods are Scheduled